Deploy caches with TLSEstimated reading time: 1 minute

 DTR caches use the same configuration file format used by Docker Registry.
 You can learn more about the supported configuration in the Docker Registry documentation.

 Get the TLS certificate and keys

-Before deploying a DTR cache with TLS you need to get a public key certificate for the domain name were you’ll deploy the cache.
+Before deploying a DTR cache with TLS, you need to get a public key certificate for the domain name where you’ll deploy the cache.
 You’ll also need the public and private key files for that certificate.

-Once you have then, transfer those file to the host where you’ll deploy the DTR cache.
+Once you have then, transfer those files to the host where you’ll deploy the DTR cache.

 Create the cache configuration

 Use SSH to log into the host where you’ll deploy the DTR cache, and navigate to the directory where you’ve stored the TLS certificate and keys.

 version: 0.1 storage: delete: enabled: true filesystem: rootdirectory: /var/lib/registry http: addr: :5000 tls: certificate: /certs/dtr-cache-ca.pem key: /certs/dtr-cache-key.pem middleware: registry: - name: downstream options: blobttl: 24h upstreams: - originhost: https://<dtr-url> cas: - /certs/dtr-ca.pem

 - /certs/dtr-cache-ca.pem: this is the public key certificate the cache will use